rafet2005/test-repo2/chipseq_test.md

 cd combin_replicate
 ```

-Run the following command (change the name of replicate to the correct names):
+Run the following command (change the name of the replicate to the correct name):

 ```

-bedtools intersect  -a ../peak/replicate1 –b ../peak/replicate2 –wo > combin_replicate1_and_2
+bedtools intersect  -a ../peak/replicate1 â€“b ../peak/replicate2 â€“wo > combin_replicate1_and_2

 ```